This Policy has application to the following entities:

 You are entitled to obtain access to your personal information subject to some exceptions allowed by law.
 You may also request that Centuria correct or update information that we hold on you.
 We encourage our customers to ensure that their personal information is accurate and up to date, particularly mailing address and contact details.
 We include regular reminders in correspondence with our customers.

-Centuria Capital Limited has appointed Computershare Investor Services Pty Ltd as its share registry provider and to assist shareholders with their enquiries.
+Centuria has appointed BoardRoom Pty Ltd as its registry provider for all of Centuria’s unlisted and listed property funds and Centuria Capital Limited (ASX: CNI) and to assist investors with their enquiries.

-If you wish to make a complaint about a possible breach of privacy please contact us on 1300 50 50 50 during business hours or address your complaint to the Complaints Manager, Centuria Capital Limited, GPO 695, Melbourne, VIC 3001 or email@example.com.
+If you wish to make a complaint about a possible breach of privacy or how we have handled your personal information, please contact us on 1300 50 50 50 during business hours or address your complaint to the Complaints Manager, Centuria Capital Limited, GPO 695, Melbourne, VIC 3001 or email firstname.lastname@example.org.